Updated September 04, 2019

 Student Research Grant

 The Student Research Grant (SRG) offers funding to students who need to present research, conduct research, or purchase research supplies.
 Funding requests can include airfare, per diem, lodging, conference registration, travel, research equipment, etc. The SRG cannot fund salaries, tuition, bindings, organization fees, conference social functions, or other costs not associated with development or dissemination of research.
 Applicants can request up to $500.

 Professional Development Grant

 The Professional Development Grant (PDG) is a grant for students who need funding to cover travel costs to interviews, clinicals, trainings, workshops, job fairs, auditions, mock trials, and other career and professional events where the student is not presenting or conducting research.
 Travel must be outside of Albuquerque.
 The PDG cannot fund travel to present research and/or any activity that could be funded by the SRG.
 Applicants can request up to $500.

 New Mexico Research Grant

 The NMRG offers funding for larger projects and is designed to incentivize collaborative projects that benefit New Mexico.
 The NMRG may fund travel, lodging, supplies, and other costs related to field research for larger or longer-term projects than the Student Research Grant.
 Projects with a New Mexico state agency, non-profit, community-based organization that directly benefits New Mexicans are eligible for up to $5,000 (High Priority).
 Other research projects that do not involve collaboration with another entity are eligible for up to $3,000 (General Priority).

 What Are the Application Requirements?

-Both the SRG and PDG applications require a 750 word proposal, and a detailed line item budget.
-The NMRG requires a 750 proposal for the General Priority Grant, and a 1100 word proposal for the High Priority Grant.
+Both the SRG and PDG applications require a 750 word proposal, and a detailed line item budget - the template for which can be found at their individual grant webpages.
+The NMRG requires a 700 word proposal for the General Priority Grant, and a 1100 word proposal for the High Priority Grant.
 Both require a letter of recommendation from a faculty member who is knowledgeable in the field of the applicant's research and project.
-To be eligible for the NMRG High Priority, applicants must be collaborating with a New Mexico state agency.
+To be eligible for the NMRG High Priority, applicants must be collaborating with a New Mexico state agency, non-profit, or non-governmental organization that directly benefits and is based in the state of New Mexico (does not include UNM and it's branches).